aviat40/Sensor-FrSky/Flowmeter/Readme.md

 This module will use the BioTech flowmeter or any other flowmeter and report to the telemetry as a Gassuite with 3 values
 - Fuel Remaining .
-You need a lua to program the 0x0D30 value from the script
 - Average flow
 - Max Flow

+Don't forget to discover the 2 DIY sensors (5200/ 5201) to use the widget

 The widget will permit to save in the sensor, the tank Capacity and also the Pulses/L depending of the flowmeter.